Is this London’s smallest alley? Squeeze down Brydges Place in Covent Garden

 So this is where we come to Brydges Place.
 One of many alleys linking St Martin’s and Bedfordbury, Brydges Place is the furthest south – ending near the junction of Chandos Place and Bedfordbury.
 There’s been an alley roughly on the site since the 17th century.
 It was first called Dawson’s Alley – supposedly named after William Dawson, a joiner and early lessee of some of the land.
 At one point, it was said to have been renamed Turners Court in the early 19th century.
 However in a map from 1868, Turners Court is situated further north of the existing Brydges Place, which was then known as Taylor’s Yard or Taylor’s Buildings.
 By 1872, Turners Court had vanished altogether, while Taylor’s Yard/Buildings remains on the map for some years after.

 Around Covent Garden, many of the street names are named after members of the Bedford family, who owned the Covent Garden estate between the 16th century and 1913.
 Examples include Bedford Street, Bedfordbury, Chandos Place and Brydges Place – named after the 4th Earl’s wife Catherine Brydges (1580-1657/8), daughter of Giles Brydges, 3rd Baron Chandos (1548-1594) – the likely inspiration for Chandos Place.
 The alley became known as Brydges Place at some point in the late 19th century.
 Previously part of Catherine Street (off Aldwych) had been known as Brydges Street until 1872 when it was renamed after the Queen.
 Today, the alley you seen is somewhat altered from its original state thanks to the construction of the London Coliseum, which opened in 1904.
 Its high wall dominates most of the alley’s north side.
 Meanwhile, the south side features various back doors to various establishments and businesses.
 No.31 St Martin’s Lane at the west entrance of the alley is the oldest house on the road and is Grade II listed, dating back to the 17th century.
-On the ground floor is Notes coffee shop, with flats on the upper storeys.
+On the ground floor is a branch of Notes coffee shop, with flats on the upper storeys.

 For more of Metro Girl’s history posts, click here.